Can I drive in the UK?

 If you wish to drive in Great Britain (England, Scotland or Wales) and you have a foreign driving licence, you need to check whether or not you are allowed to drive with your non-GB licence, and if so, for how long.

-The tool on the GOV.UK website explains the rules which apply to you depending on which country your licence is from.
+The tool on GOV.UK explains the rules which apply to you depending on which country your licence is from.

-If you are in Northern Ireland, you should check the nidirect website.
+If you are in Northern Ireland, you should check nidirect.

 If you own a car in the UK, you usually have to tax it; otherwise it is illegal to drive it.
 There are some exemptions, for example if you are disabled or if your car is ‘historic’.
 There is more information on GOV.UK.